Local Constrained Bayesian Optimization: Experiments

 \subsection{Baselines and Experimental Setup}

 \paragraph{Baselines} We compare LCBO with four representative algorithms to demonstrate its efficacy across different aspects of constrained optimization: \begin{itemize} \item \textbf{CEI}~\cite{gardner2014bayesian}: The canonical Constrained Expected Improvement, representing standard global CBO methods. \item \textbf{EPBO}~\cite{lu2022no}: A method utilizing exact penalty functions, serving as a direct comparison to our penalty-based formulation. \item \textbf{SCBO}~\cite{eriksson2021scalable} and \textbf{HDsafeBO}~\cite{wei2025safe}: Two state-of-the-art approaches designed specifically for high-dimensional constrained settings. \end{itemize} We exclude LineBO~\cite{kirschner2019adaptive} from our comparison as it requires a feasible starting point and a connected feasible region—assumptions that are frequently violated in the scenarios we target. \paragraph{Initialization and Protocol} We employ a cold-start strategy for all experiments.
 For a problem of dimension $d$, we randomly sample $d$ initial points from the search space $\mathcal{X}$ and evaluate both the objective and constraint functions.
 To ensure a fair comparison, all algorithms share the same initial training set $\mathcal{D}_{\text{init}}$ for GP initialization.
 For algorithms requiring a specific starting candidate (e.g., SCBO), we select the ``best'' point from $\mathcal{D}_{\text{init}}$, defined as the feasible point with the minimum objective value, or the point with the minimum constraint violation if no feasible solution exists.
 All experiments are repeated 10 times with different random seeds.
 Observations are corrupted by Gaussian noise $\epsilon \sim \mathcal{N}(0, 0.1^2)$.
 The optimization budget is set to 1,000 evaluations (For simplicity, we define a single evaluation as the computation of both the objective function and all constraints at a given point.
 Therefore, the reported evaluation count effectively corresponds to the total number of zeroth-order oracle calls divided by $(m+1)$).
 Since the algorithms may not find a feasible solution immediately, and ``infeasible'' values cannot be averaged, we report the median and interquartile range of the best feasible objective found so far.
-Infeasibility is treated as infinity. \paragraph{Implementation Details} To enhance both algorithmic performance and computational efficiency, we adopt several implementation strategies following the GIBO framework, specifically: (1) maintaining a local GP model trained exclusively on the $N_m$ most recent data points; (2) normalizing $\hat{\nabla} Q_{\rho_k}(\vect{x}_k)$ using the Euclidean norm to stabilize step size; (3) restricting the search space for optimizing the acquisition function~\cref{eq:AF} to the dynamic local region $[\vect{x}_k-\delta, \vect{x}_k+\delta]$; and (4) employing a fixed batch size in each iteration to guarantee sample efficiency.
+Infeasibility is treated as infinity. \paragraph{Implementation Details}